Ndivhoniswani/Machine-Learning-Classification-Model/README.md

 - Jupyter Notebook

 ### Results
 This project yields a sophisticated churn prediction model, boasting an exceptional 67.7% f1 score.
-This powerful tool can estimate potential crop yields based on various agricultural factors, empowering farmers and stakeholders with valuable insights to optimize crop production and profitability.
+This powerful tool can estimate potential customer churn based on various customer factors, empowering company stakeholders with valuable insights to avoid lossing customers and low profitability.

+The first table is my f1 scores with 67.7% being the highest and table 2 is the leaderboard with f1 score of 70%.
+This shows that my f1 score is in the same range.

 ![Power BI](https://github.com/Ndivhoniswani/Machine-Learning-Classification-Model/blob/main/Submissions.png)